The Ultimate Travel Guide to Venice, Italy

-Venice has a rather humid climate with hot summers and cool winters.
-More than by the weather, the best time to visit should be determined by the mind-boggling number of tourists which descent onto Venice each year.
+Venice has a relatively humid climate with hot summers and cool winters.
+More than the weather, the best time to visit should be determined by the mind-boggling number of tourists who descend onto Venice each year.

-Overtourism and pollution are a much bigger danger to Venice than the sinking.
+Overtourism and pollution are a much more significant danger to Venice than the sinking.
 You want to see the beautiful sights, not the heads and backs (and backpacks) of other tourists.

-Hence fall and spring are the best times, especially when cruise ships with thousands of passengers stop to come to Venice.
+Hence fall and spring are the best times, especially when cruise ships with thousands of passengers come to Venice.